John Michael Ferrari: Musical career

-Ferrari (ASCAP & Nashville Songwriters Association International) is known for writing and performing dozens of his original songs, penning the lyrics and creating the musical arrangements.
+Ferrari (affiliated with American Society of Composers, Authors and Publishers (known as ASCAP) & Nashville Songwriters Association International) is known for writing and performing dozens of his original songs, penning the lyrics and creating the musical arrangements.

 Ferrari began his professional songwriting career in 1990 with Pepper Jay as his producer in Los Angeles, California.
 The two first met while Ferrari was performing at the Highland Springs Resort, in Cherry Valley, California.